A New Dog Parent's Guide to Socialization

 In fact, dogs raised in socially or physically barren environments are often unable to handle normal activities like going on a neighborhood walk or visiting a restaurant patio.

 On the other hand, repeated encounters where nothing bad happens teach your dog that common things are no big deal.
-Eventually she should be able to ignore them completely, even if they seemed a little scary or overwhelming at first.
+Eventually things that maybe seemed worrisome at first can become more normal to them.

 Novelty is also important for healthy mental development.
 It’s tied to neuroplasticity (the brain’s ability to adapt) and new experiences release dopamine.
 This chemical further motivates your puppy to explore—which boosts her overall curiosity and confidence!